metauni/metauni.github.io/about/index.md

 ## Why Roblox?

 Roblox is a utility platform for large-scale 3D social environments (see [Baszucki keynote](https://www.youtube.com/watch?v=G00GlCJc0mU) and their [SEC S-1 filing](https://www.sec.gov/Archives/edgar/data/1315098/000119312520298230/d87104ds1.htm)).
 We chose Roblox because of its massive user base and accessibility on a wide array of platforms (43 million daily active users as of early 2021) and user-friendly tooling supported by many tutorials (Roblox Studio).
 It's remarkable that you can deploy an attractive 3D world with 100 simultaneous multiplayer users for free, in minutes, from your laptop.
 While you can make ugly things with Roblox, you can make [beautiful](https://www.roblox.com/games/3158922185/Toyokawa-Inari-Shrine-Showcase) [things](https://www.roblox.com/games/7056870928/Ancient-Machine-SHOWCASE) [too](https://www.roblox.com/games/6524322789/Garden-Of-Hestia-SHOWCASE).

-## Some metrics

-As of November 2022, metauni is a small but stably growing community.
-Our YouTube channel has `1.6k` subscribers, our Discord server has about `400` members, there are about `10` active seminars and across all of these roughly `20` people who regularly attend at least one seminar every week, and a larger number that attend more sporadically.
-Our first class MAG on algebraic geometry had `20` students, declining to about `10` by the end of the eight weeks.

 ## Not a University